Sean-Mc-Mahon/inner-purr/README.md

 # Technologies Used

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - Used throughout the site
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - HTML5 is the latest version of Hypertext Markup Language, the code that describes web pages.
+- [CSS (Cascading Style Sheets)](https://www.w3.org/Style/CSS/Overview.en.html) - CSS describes how HTML elements are to be displayed on screen.
-- [CSS (Cascading Style Sheets)](https://www.w3.org/Style/CSS/Overview.en.html) - Used throughout the site
+- [Python](https://www.python.org/) - Used throughout the site
+- [Django](https://www.djangoproject.com/) - a high-level Python Web framework that encourages rapid development and clean, pragmatic design
-- [JavaScript](https://www.javascript.com/) - Used for animations and functions.
+- [JavaScript](https://www.javascript.com/) - Used for various animations and functions.
 - [Materialize](https://materializecss.com/) - Used to aid responsive design and for componants such as sliders and carousels.
+- [Heroku](https://dashboard.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+- [Heroku PostGres](https://www.heroku.com/postgres) - Heroku Postgres is a managed SQL database service provided directly by Heroku.
+- [Google Fonts](https://fonts.google.com/) - Google Fonts is a library of free licensed font families.
+- [Stripe payments](https://stripe.com/docs) - Stripe offers payment processing software and application programming interfaces for e-commerce websites and mobile applications.
 - [Gitpod](https://code.visualstudio.com/) - Code Editor used to create the site.
 - [GitHub](https://github.com/) - Used to host repos for the site.
 - [Screen Recorder](https://chrome.google.com/webstore/detail/screen-recorder/hniebljpgcogalllopnjokppmgbhaden?hl=en) - Used to make GIFs for README.